Review of Academic Performance:

 Specific to the Clerkship Level of the Curriculum:

-- A student failing two or more clerkship rotations will be dismissed from the Larner College of Medicine for unsatisfactory performance.
+3. A student failing two or more Clerkships will be dismissed from the Larner College of Medicine for unsatisfactory performance, even if either failure has already been successfully remediated.

-All unsatisfactory academic progress in the Clerkship Level will be reviewed by the Advancement Committee at its earliest scheduled meeting, provided that the meeting date is no sooner than seven days from notification of unsatisfactory performance.
+All unsatisfactory academic performances in the Clerkship Level will be reviewed by the Advancement Committee at its regularly scheduled meeting, provided that the meeting date is no sooner than seven days from notification of the student of the unsatisfactory performance.

 Policy Elaboration